 Christmas: Should We Celebrate It?

 Among the faithful, those seeking to obey all that the Holy Spirit has revealed to humanity through the Scripture, there have been a never ending discussion that often spring up every year about CHRISTMAS.
-The question most Youths and Elders in Church often ask is: “Should we celebrate Christmas?”
+This question above is most often asked among the memebers and leaders of Churches.
 And I would say, “This is a sincere question which, if asked with the desire to know the truth, the Holy Spirit, through His revealed word will give an answer.”
-In this series of articles which I would divide in parts due to length, the reader will have an answer to the following questions:
+This topic would be divided into parts to avoid lengthy article.
+The reader will have the opportunity to easily read and make his or her personal choice in relation to this issue.
+This series of articles will seek to answer the following questions:

-- Can we know when Christ was given birth from the Bible?
+- Can we know the time period Christ was given birth from the Bible?

 - Where does it come from?